grbatinic-bogdan/finnish-translator-api/README.md

 ## Usage

+### Environment setup

+In order tu successfully use the api, add your own set of environment variables into `.env` file.
+Check `.env-example` to get started.

+### Docker

 App is containerized, so the best course of action is to spin up a docker container by running

 `docker-compose up`